ansys/pysam-sysml2/doc/source/examples/computer-cost.rst

 .. note::

-    You need to replace the organization ID, server URL, and token with your own data., For more information, see :ref:`Finding information<Info_Section>`.
+    You need to replace the organization ID, server URL, and token with your own data.
+For more information, see :ref:`Find information<Info_Section>`.

 .. literalinclude:: ../_static/code/computer-cost.py
     :language: python